lumoslabs/paxmex/README.md

 }
 ```

-The last method (parse_epa) returns nearly the same, but it contains nested records (according to the schema definition):
+The last format (epa) returns nearly the same thing, but contains nested records as indicated by the epa schema definition:

 ```ruby
 {